sejopi/simple-infoz/README.md

 - im alright with nicknames if i tolerate some of them

-- NO im not listing any mental disorders becus im not diagnosed proeprly yet by the professionals but im aware **i have difficulties mentally and physically** due to many past experiences ive went through that left an impact on me so ofc im gonna set up some boundaries so that im comfortable! :o]
+- yes im mentally difficult but i dont have proper diagnosis on mental illnesses from the professionals yet.

 - i DON'T CARE about character shipping at all so please dont shove it to my face unnecessarily

-- i use **they/them/theirs** pronouns + i highly prefer them the most; becus im **bigender**!! (male & female), however, when using cosplay skins, yes u can use the pronouns referring to my cosplays or kins; in mephiles skin plz do use **they/them**.
+- i use **they/them/theirs** pronouns + i highly prefer them the most; becus im **bigender**!! (male & female), however, when using cosplay skins, yes u can use the pronouns referring to my cosplays or kins; in mephiles skin plz do use im fine with **he/him** or **they/them**

 - im **demiromantic, asexual**.